sagemath/sagewiki_to_gh-2022-10-10/days107.md

  * discovery and initiation

-Optionally there will be an opportunity to focus on illustrating mathematics:
+There will also be a focus on illustrating mathematics:

  * illustrating lecture notes or research articles
  * create models for 3d-printing, laser engraving and cutting, etc.